-Group B streptococcal bacteria is commonly found in your gut flora, but sometimes found on the vagina and rectum of healthy women of all races and ethnicities.
+• Group B streptococcal bacteria is a common type of bacteria often found in the vagina and rectum of healthy women of all races and ethnicities.
 According the Centers for Disease Control, 1 out of 4 women in the United States carry this type of bacteria.
 These bacteria can come and go naturally in the body.
-It’s not an STD or something that you have caught from someone else.

-You need to get a test every time you’re pregnant.
+• You need to get a group B test every time you’re pregnant.
 It doesn’t matter if you did or didn’t have this type of bacteria before; each pregnancy is different.

-Exposure to Group B strep is the most common cause of sepsis (blood infection) and meningitis (infection of the fluid and lining around the brain).
+• Group B strep is the most common cause of sepsis (blood infection) and meningitis (infection of the fluid and lining around the brain).
 Most newborn disease happens within the first week of life.
-Until recent prevention efforts, hundreds of babies died from exposure to group B strep every year.
+Until recent prevention efforts, hundreds of babies died from group B strep every year.

 To make an appointment for GBS testing, call our patient navigator.

-It doesn’t mean you have an infection, it only means you have the bacteria on your vagina or rectum.
+• It doesn’t mean you have an infection, it only means you have the bacteria in your body.
 You will not feel sick or have any symptoms.
 GBS is usually not harmful to you.
 It doesn’t mean you’re not clean.
 Other people you live with, including other children, are not at risk of getting sick from GBS.

-If the test shows that you carry the bacteria, your doctor or midwife will give you an antibiotic during labor.
+• If the group B test shows that you carry the bacteria, your doctor or midwife will give you an antibiotic during labor.

-During labor at the hospital – if you’ve tested positive
+2) During labor – if you’ve tested positive